 A full record of the Conway Lane Law Ltd trust account is kept at all times.
 A statement of trust account transactions detailing funds received and payments made on your behalf will be provided at any time upon your request.

 In accordance with the Lawyers and Conveyancers Act 2006, funds held in our trust account which are not placed on call or term deposit will not earn you interest.
 Where appropriate, we will place any significant sums on call deposit having regard to the administrative cost and amount of interest to be earned.
-We charge an administration fee of 5% of the gross interest earned for this service.
+We charge for this service based on the time spent administering your fund.
 Your written authority will be required for a term investment.

 On completion of your matter key documents from your file may be scanned and retained in our electronic records.
 The paper file can be returned to you once payment of our fees has been made.
 Files not uplifted will be destroyed.
 Please note that the IRD requires accounting and tax records to be retained for seven (7) years and you are responsible for that.